 This manual serves as a “how to” guide for schools, colleges, and divisions and for supervisors.
 It provides comprehensive information related to employees working remotely in Wisconsin, in the U.S. (outside Wisconsin), or internationally.

 Additional Campus Resources

-This guide from Transportation Services provides different parking and transportation options to fit your work schedule.
+This web page from Transportation Services provides different parking and transportation options to fit various work schedules.

 This UW–Madison web page offers guidance and resources for both employees who are facing family caregiving challenges and their supervisors.